 La Source Clinic

 In the form of a robotic arm, Mazor XTM supports and stabilizes a surgical instrument by bringing it to the point of entry and into the ideal trajectory previously planned by the surgeon.
-This “third arm” of the surgeon is tireless, precise and controlled by his master: it allows the operator to concentrate fully on the most delicate part of the operation, the part of the gesture that requires the penetration of an instrument into the bone structures near the nerves and vital organs.
+This “third arm” of the surgeon is tireless, precise and controlled by its master: it allows the operator to fully concentrate on the most delicate part of the operation, the part of the gesture that requires the penetration of an instrument into the bone structures near the nerves and vital organs.

 The O-Arm and Stealth Station

 The O-arm© is a 3D imaging system designed specifically for spinal surgery.
 A real mobile scanner used in the operating room, the O-arm© is coupled to a GPS navigation system that allows the location and acquisition of three-dimensional images during the operation.

 The most delicate part of an intervention can therefore be carried out under computer-assisted guidance.
 Dr. Boscherini is the first neurosurgeon to use O-Arm in Switzerland and the second in Europe, in collaboration with the Clinique de La Source, which equipped itself with this revolutionary system in August 2009.

 This surgical technique allows a high precision of execution, an immediate feedback during the operation and a safety of the surgical procedure for the surgeons.
 For the patient, the speed of data transmission allows to shorten the anesthesia time and thus his recovery.